How to make the most of a small living room

 Go colour neutral

-You might think that going neutral with your colours is a little boring, but done right, neutral colours can really help give you a sense of space, and there are so many neutral colours to choose from on the paint colour chart.
+You might think that going neutral with your colours is a little boring, but done right, neutral colours can really help give you a sense of space, and there are so many neutral colours to choose from the paint colour chart guide, alternatively, browse the 2022 Interactive Paint Colour Chart version.
 Depending on the look and feel you want to go for in your living room, here are some colour combinations to go for:

 - For a modern, more contemporary living room, try neutral colours with a grey tone, like wilko Perfectly Greige, Grey Whisper or Chalk White.